marjiasdk/marjiasdk/README.md

 ## About Me:
 Hi!
-My name is Marjia Siddik and I am a First Year Computer Science Student at Dublin City University.<br>
+My name is Marjia Siddik and I am a First Year Computer Science Student at Dublin City University.<br>At the moment, my repositaries primarily consist of DCU related coursework & solutions to competitive programming platforms.
-I have a keen interest in Artificial Intelligence & Human-Computer Interactions.<br>
-At the moment, my repositaries primarily consist of DCU related coursework & solutions to competitive programming platforms.
 I hope to release projects soon.

 ## Languages: